Lac du Bonnet, Manitoba: History

 Beginning in 1926, Lac du Bonnet was home to the #1 Wing of the Royal Canadian Air Force.
 As a backup communication system to wireless telephone transmitters, aircraft carried pigeons aboard, and as such a pigeon rookery was established on the air force base.
 RCAF operations in Lac du Bonnet continued until 1937.

+During the 2025 Canadian wildfires, the city was forced to evacuate.